garima-mahato/VyasaQuant/README.md

 Round-1 (Stability Check):

 A) Prompt
-1) Fetch the last 10 years of official annual reports of the given stock and get the basic Earnings per share (EPS) of consolidated report from the annual report.
+1) Fetch the last 4 years of the basic Earnings per share (EPS) of consolidated report.
 This will be the EPS.
 2) Adjust EPS of an year if any stock split or issuance of bonus shares happened that year.
 Read the instruction section to plan out how to adjust.
 3) The EPS across the 10 years must be increasing to consider it as stable.
 4) Calculate EPS Growth Rate or EPS-GR = compound growth rate across the 10 year period = (power((EPS of current financial year/EPS of the previous 10th financial year),(1/10))-1)*100